-We propose a 10-year, coordinated, multi-partner Parkdale Rooming House Preservation Strategy to preserve, maintain, and develop this disappearing stock of affordable housing.
+In the past 10 years, 28 rooming houses have been lost to conversion and upscaling, displacing an estimated 347 people.
+We propose a coordinated, multi-partner Parkdale Rooming House Preservation Strategy to preserve, protect and improve this important stock of affordable housing.

 In September 2016 PNLT commenced a seven-month study to determine the number and condition of rooming houses in Parkdale and to assess the impact of gentrification and real estate speculation on rooming house loss.
 The scale of what we have found—both the size and importance of this affordable housing stock and the rate at which it is disappearing—has alarmed the research team, non-profits, and City staff alike.